Love him or hate him, Duke Blue Devils head coach Mike Krzyzewski has had more success than most coaches can dream of.

 Coach K Net Worth

-According to Celebrity Net Worth, Mike Krzyzewski is worth $40 million.
+According to Celebrity Net Worth, Mike Krzyzewski’s net worth is $45 million.
 Since Duke is a private institution, they don’t disclose their men’s basketball coach’s exact annual salary.

 Coach K built substantial wealth and one of the most iconic programs in sports.
 So, it makes sense he’ll leave the game with a full bank account.